ddysher/ml-notes/cloud-system/storage/glusterfs/glusterfs.md

 ## glusterd

-At startup, each node will runs a 'glusterd' management daemon.
+At startup, each node will runs a `glusterd` management daemon.
 It manages all `glusterfsd` (see below) and also connects to peers to establish membership.

 ## glusterfs